jpaulm/parsefbp/README.md

 - "Up-port" and "down-port" are from the point of view of the connection - they could also be called "output port" and "input port", respectively.

 Note: Neither the question mark nor the capacity value are currently being used to generate code in the JSON output.

+Here is a partial example:

+    'data.fil'->OPT Reader(THFILERD) OUT -> IN Selector(THSPLIT) MATCH -> ... ,
+      Selector NOMATCH -> ...

+Note that the component name only has to be specified once for a given process name.

 The main network may be followed by one or more subnets, which have basically the same notation (each one starting with a label and finishing with a semi-colon).
 However, subnets have to have additional notation describing how their external port names relate to their internal ones.
 Since this association is like an equivalence, we use the symbol `=>` to indicate